AyatOmar/DATA-4380/README.md

 * **One Sentence Summary** Ex: This repository holds an attempt to make a recommendation system using the user feedback dataset from the popular book review website GoodReads

-GoodReads Kaggle link:
+Goodreads Kaggle link:
 https://www.kaggle.com/datasets/b2dde9353c9d10c36e4d6b593a74c109dbaca6393a1ca0f2c7abafeba7633641/code?select=book1-100k.csv

 ## Overview
-Goodreads dataset including the User ID, book name, and user feedback review, using a collaborative filtering system, a recommendation system can be made.
-Recommending a user’s next read based off of other User’s reviews and book reads.
+Goodreads is a popular website where many readers go to leave reviews and ratings on books they have read, users can search the database for books to view other users' ratings and reviews.
+The Goodreads dataset including the User ID, book name, and user feedback review, using a collaborative filtering system, a recommendation system can be made, recommending a user’s next read based off of other User’s reviews and books that they have read.

 ## Summary of Workdone